williamregnart/guessMyClick/README.md

 `--DEBUG` show debug information
 `--TRAIN` trains a new model on the given dataset

+## Requirements

+To run this application, you need to have installed:
+* Scala 2.12.10
+* Spark 2.4.4
+* Java 1.8

 ## Train a new model

 Please make sure that if a folder named `models` exists, you delete it beforehand.